 - Assess how much you benefit from the use of the hearing aid

 - Counsel you, your family and significant others about hearing aid use

-Other hearing aid accessories also are available for purchase, such as batteries, dri-aid kits and cleaning tools.
+You may also purchase hearing aid accessories, such as batteries, Dri-Aid kits and cleaning tools.